What Is The Theory Of Water Memory?

 The other tenet of homeopathy refers to the dosage of the natural substance.
 This law stipulates that the lower the dose of the medication, the stronger its effectiveness.
 Homeopathic products are often diluted to the point that there are no detectable molecules of the original substance in the "medicine."

 Homeopathic products are made by placing natural substances in water and weakening them until diluting or dissolving.
-The products are also agitated or shaken in diluted water.
-This process is known as potentization.
-Homeopathic products are often made as sugar pellets to dissolve under your tongue.
+The products are also agitated or shaken in diluted water, which is a process known as potentization.
+Homeopathic products are often made as sugar pellets that dissolve under the tongue.
 They also come in creams, ointments, gels, drops, or tablets.

-A homeopathic practitioner may design a treatment protocol specific to an individual, with the idea that each person is different with their own unique needs.
+A homeopathic practitioner may design a treatment protocol specific to an individual, recognizing that each person is unique and has unique needs.
 The diagnostic criteria used in homeopathy differ from those used in conventional medicine.

 Does homeopathy work?